mtpontes/winget-list-handler/README.md

 This will create a directory and two files where `winget-handler.exe` is running:

-📁 **`arquivos_gerados`** → Contains the application reports.
+📁 **`generatedFiles`** → Contains the application reports.

-📄 **`apps-com-pacotes.json`** → Contains only the applications that can be reinstalled automatically via winget.
+📄 **`apps.json`** → Contains only the applications that can be reinstalled automatically via winget.
 It is crucial for the next step and operation of the solution.

-📄 **`apps-prejudicados.json`** → Lists the applications that **cannot** be reinstalled automatically, either due to lack of support in winget or due to problems with the output of the `winget list` command.
+📄 **`badApps.json`** → Lists the applications that **cannot** be reinstalled automatically, either due to lack of support in winget or due to problems with the output of the `winget list` command.

-📄 **`fail.json`** → Lists the apps that presented some errors during the installation.
+📄 **`fails.json`** → Lists the apps that presented some errors during the installation.

-Copy the `arquivos_gerados` directory and the `winget-handler.exe` executable to a safe.
+Copy the `generatedFiles` directory and the `winget-handler.exe` executable to a safe.

 After that, you can reinstall the system.